NickWoodall/HelixGen/readMe.txt

 #defaults to BestGenerator in data/
 python LoopEndpoints.py -b 8

-#in GraphGen Directory, predict sequence and relax looped structures from above, need to switch to pytorch/Rosetta environment
+#predict sequence and relax looped structures from above, move to GraphGen Directory, need to switch to pytorch/Rosetta environment
+#move back to hgen environment, for other commands
 python Predict_Design.py -i  ../output -n test1